Visit

 The museum is on two floors and the ground floor is divided into a street-level gallery (with level entrance) and a mezzanine area.
 Power operated sliding doors are installed at the entrance and these are usually automatic in operation, but sometimes have to be opened by staff for security reasons.
 Just knock on the door if the doors do not open right away.

 Two lifts are provided.
+No staff assistance or key is needed to use them.
 An open platform lift carries you up to the mezzanine area.
-You need a key for this, available from staff, who will often operate the lift for you.
-However you can do it yourself - they key must be turned on next to the up and down buttons that you are using.
+You can do it yourself, but staff will be pleased to help on request.
 There is access from the mezzanine floor to the wharf outside.
 A ramp is provided outside the rear door.
-From the mezzanine a second lift, this time and enclosed platform lift, takes you up to the first floor.
-No staff assistance or key is needed to use this lift.
-Remember to press and hold the buttons that take the lift up and down.
+From the mezzanine a second lift, this time an enclosed platform lift, takes you up to the first floor.
+Remember to press and hold the buttons that take the second lift up and down.

 The cabin of the narrowboat Coronis cannot be modified to provide access for wheelchairs because to do so would destroy it.
 The cabin demonstrates the cramped conditions in which the canal-boat families used to live.